hollowdoor/dara/README.md

 **News**

 `dara.mix` also extends the static method space.
+If there is not already a static method with the same name it will be added to dara.

 Both static, and constructor calls will work.